GoogleChrome/web.dev/src/site/content/en/identity/passkey-google-ux/index.md

 We explored many iterations of the pages used to introduce users to passkeys during sign in.
-This included trying content that emphasized the security, technology, and other aspects of passkeys  - yet convenience was really what resonated most.
+This included trying content that emphasized the security, technology, and other aspects of passkeys—yet convenience was really what resonated most.
 Google's content strategy, illustration, and interaction design demonstrates this core principle for our implementation of passkeys.